digitalrebar/provision/doc/dev-server.rst

 When working on the Digital Rebar Provision UI, it is possible to skip the generate steps by using the `--dev-ui` flag.
 Generally, this is started using `--dev-ui ./embedded/assets/ui/public`

+You will need brunch (`npm install brunch -g`) to build new versions of the ui. use `brunch build --production` to use minify javascript.

 .. _rs_testing: